Here. For each other.

 6 in 10 Canadians feel somewhat or much lonelier than before the pandemic.
 Will you help your neighbours feel more connected?Donate Today

-It’s taken for granted during the holiday season that we all have somewhere to belong: gathered among loved ones, enjoying a meal and each other’s company.
+It’s taken for granted that we all have somewhere to belong: gathered among loved ones, enjoying a meal and each other’s company.

 Six out of 10 Canadians feel somewhat or much lonelier than before the pandemic (Canadian Connections Survey 2021).
 Without support and connections, health and well-being can suffer.
 Isolation and loneliness are widespread issues, but they’re also acute in certain groups of people.

 Change starts here.
 United Way’s Hi Neighbour program—started in 2018 and funded directly through your gifts—eases the pain of isolation.
 It helps build safer, healthier, more inclusive and resilient communities here in BC.